fruition-partners/filesync/README.md

 ## Intro

-This is a fork of the fruition-parteners filesync repo (looks abandoned).
-This repository aims to add support for current versions of ServiceNow, clean up code managment (to allow more contribution!) and provide further solutions to common "editing in ServiceNow environment" issues (eg, conflict saves).
+This is a **maintained** fork of the fruition-parteners filesync repo.
+This repository adds support for current versions of ServiceNow, cleans up code managment (to allow more contribution!) and provides further solutions to common "editing in ServiceNow environment" issues (eg, conflict saves).
 See the **Road Map** below for more info. **Contributors wanted!**

 ## Overview

 FileSync synchronizes local file changes to mapped records in ServiceNow instances.

-This enables ServiceNow developers to use their favorite integrated development environments (IDEs) and text editors like WebStorm, Sublime and Brackets for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting development workflow copying and pasting code into a browser.
+This enables ServiceNow developers to use their favourite integrated development environments (IDEs) and text editors like WebStorm, Sublime and [Brackets](http://brackets.io/) for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting development workflow copying and pasting code into a browser.

 When a file changes within a configured root (project) folder, the parent folder and file name are used to identify the